Short Term Loans

 Why?
 Before you take out any loan, you should feel confident and comfortable that you'll be able to meet each repayment you've agreed to make without causing any further hardship to you or your family.

-This is why many borrowers, when they need money, choose short-term loans instead.
-The monthly repayments are lower meaning that, in many cases, a short-term loan is more affordable.
-However, it's important that you're aware that you pay more interest on a short-term loan, so it is more expensive in the long run.
+Many borrowers prefer short term over payday loans due to the more flexible nature of short term borrowing.
+The monthly repayments are lower meaning that, in many cases, they are more affordable.
+However, it's important that you're aware that you may pay more interest on a short-term loan compared to a payday one, so it might be the more expensive option in the long run.

-One question borrowers look for help on is "how do I get a short term loan?".
+One question borrowers look for help on is "how do I get a loan quickly?".

-Applying direct to a lender for their short term loans is simple.
+Applying directly to a lender is simple.
 There are over 80 companies authorised and regulated by the FCA in the market and, for most of them, all you have to do is to visit their website to fill in their application form.

-When you apply to a direct lender, you're only applying for their short term loans - your choice of loan is limited to that finance company only.
-When you complete their application form, they then run a hard credit search on you.
+When you apply to a direct lender, you're only applying only with them - your choice of loan is limited to that finance company only.
+When you complete their application form, they then run one hard credit search on you for each application submitted.

-This makes shopping around difficult.
-That's because the more hard credit searches are run on you, the more a finance company might think you're desperate for money and this actually discourages them from lending to you.
+This makes shopping around difficult - the more hard credit searches are run on you, the more a finance company might think you're desperate for money and it discourages them from lending to you.

 Why apply through a broker instead?
-The process of applying might take you two or three more minutes but there are certain advantages to borrowers.
+The process might take you two or three more minutes but there are certain advantages to borrowers.

 Brokers have a panel of direct lenders they work with.
-When you submit your application for a short term loan via a broker, they whittle down the lenders to the ones more likely to say "yes" to you.
+When you submit your loan application via a broker, they whittle down the lenders to the ones more likely to say "yes" to you.